Examples of Green Chemistry

 To manufacture computer chips, many chemicals, large amounts of water, and energy are required.
 In a study conducted in 2003, the industrial estimate of chemicals and fossil fuels required to make a computer chip was a 630:1 ratio!
 That means it takes 630 times the weight of the chip in source materials just to make one chip!
 Compare that to the 2:1 ratio for the manufacture of an automobile.

 - Scientists at the Los Alamos National Laboratory have developed a process that uses supercritical carbon dioxide in one of the steps of chip preparation, and it significantly reduces the quantities of chemicals, energy, and water needed to produce chips.

-- Richard Wool, director of the Affordable Composites from Renewable Sources (ACRES) program at the University of Delaware, found a way to use chicken feathers to make computer chips!
+- Richard Wool, former director of the Affordable Composites from Renewable Sources (ACRES) program at the University of Delaware, found a way to use chicken feathers to make computer chips!
 The protein, keratin, in the feathers was used to make a fiber form that is both light and tough enough to withstand mechanical and thermal stresses.
 The result is feather-based printed circuit board that actually works at twice the speed of traditional circuit boards.
 Although this technology is still in the works for commercial purposes, the research has led to other uses of feathers as source material, including for biofuel.